-The GPS receiver in this system is synchronized to the time data being transmitted by the GPS satellites.
-The satellites' clock is Greenwich Mean Time (GMT).
+The GPS receiver used in this system is synchronized to the time data being transmitted by the GPS satellite.
+The satellite clock is Greenwich Mean Time (GMT).
 This is the worldwide standard for time.
 This makes the system's clock very accurate once the appropriate time zone and daylight savings information is set.